CARVER WOLVERHAMPTON HALF MARATHON, BANKS’S 10K, COUSINS 20K & 10K CYCLE RIDE, CALLPRINT WALK IN THE PARK & PAYCARE CHILDRENS MINI MARATHON

 In 2011 the Marathon events supported five charities, these were; The Haven Wolverhampton, The Birch Thompson Memorial Fund, Wolverhampton Fostercare Association, The Steve Bull Foundation and The Mayoral fund.

 In 2012 the Charities who shared the proceeds from the fundraising efforts were; Wolves Community Trust, St John Ambulance, Penn Hall School, The Mayoral Charity fund.

 In 2013 the charities who shared the proceeds were; Midland Air Ambulance, Compton Hospice, Sunnyside Kennels, The Mayoral fund.

-In 2015 Compton Hospice and The Mayoral fund together with Samaritans Wolverhampton and Beacon Centre for the Blind will benefit from a share of the proceeds of the Events.
+In 2015 Compton Hospice and The Mayoral fund together with Samaritans Wolverhampton and Beacon Centre for the Blind each had a share of the proceeds of the Events.

-In 2016 Compton Hospice, Wolverhampton Rheumatology Support Group, The Haven and The Mayoral Charity Fund will receive a share of the proceeds.
+In 2016 Compton Hospice, Wolverhampton Rheumatology Support Group, The Haven and The Mayoral Charity Fund received a share of the proceeds.

-In total since 1998 the Marathon Events have raised in excess of £350,000 to help local charities.
+In total since 1998 the Marathon Events have raised £350,000 to help local charities and organisations.